shanefitzgerald/docker-debug/README.md

 1. open in Visual Studio Code
 2. select debugger
 3. attach to process (make sure Docker Node.js is selected) wait for it to attach.
+This will run all docker commands so it may take a bit.
 4. run
 ```bash
 docker ps